jjmstark/bloc/README.md

 package.json
 ```

-The scaffolded applications that has :

--The "contracts" directory holds Ethereum blockchain code, written in the Solidity language, which you can learn about here- https://solidity.readthedocs.org/en/latest/.
+- The "contracts" directory holds Ethereum blockchain code, written in the Solidity language, which you can learn about here- https://solidity.readthedocs.org/en/latest/.
 This is the code that will run on the blockchain.
 Samples contracts have been provided to get you started.

--Key management to handle account keys for users and signing transactions with bloc.
+- Key management to handle account keys for users and signing transactions with bloc.

 - Once contracts are deployed bloc provides a RESTful interface for interacting with deployed contracts.
 Simply call contract methods with an address and pass the password to decrypt your key.